DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/OpenSees_AndDesignSafe.md

 ## Recommendations

+Because each workflow has trade-offs, here are some practical guidelines:

 ### 1. Run small to medium jobs within JupyterHub

-* No wait time, no walltime limits.
+* Fastest turnaround — no queue wait and no walltime limits.
-* Allocated with **8 processors**.
+* Each container provides **8 processors**.

   <img src="../_images/WaysToRunOpenSeesOnDS_JupHub.jpg" alt="Workflows for OpenSees on DesignSafe -- Jupyter Hub" width="50%" />

 ### 2. Submit medium to large jobs to HPC from JupyterHub

-* The most efficient workflow for job and file management.
+* Recommended for heavier workloads.
+* Combines the convenience of Jupyter for file and script management with the scalability of HPC resources.

   <img src="../_images/WaysToRunOpenSeesOnDS_HPC.jpg" alt="Workflows for OpenSees on DesignSafe HPC" width="50%" />